SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 TODO: Complete this section.
 (What happened to the text for this section from plugin.txt?)

 There are a few places in a plugin, such as when hooking into the "menuline" or "optpage_register_block" hooks, where you can provide a link to a file that is called directly by the client browser.
 No matter what that page does, it should always validate that the calling client has a current login session.
-Thus, all such pages should start with the following code:
+Thus, all such pages should start with almost identical code as shown in the example below.

 if (file_exists('../../include/init.php')) {